-So you and your significant other have decided that the house you're in just doesn't work for you anymore.
+So you have decided that the house you're in just doesn't work for you anymore.
 You could sell the house or let it become the beginnings of your real estate empire by renting it out and buying a new house.
 Before you get all excited about the new house, you need to consider several factors.
 Obtaining a mortgage for the new house may be more of a challenge than you think.

 Home Owner Associations have the power to stop you from renting your old house.
 Check the rules, regs and covenants.
 Some HOAs don't prohibit renting outright but only allow a certain percentage of the homes to be rented at any one time.
 You may have to put your old abode on a waiting list.
 Talk with the other homeowners who are renting their houses to see how long it might take.